 Weight: 600 lbs

 This trailer from Vintage Overland is hand crafted and made to last.
 It’s classic teardrop shape and vintage taillights give a timeless feel, and it comes with a memory foam mattress for some extra comfort.
 Solar panels come standard to power the interior and exterior lights even on extended trips.
-This small trailer was created with backroads and trails in mind and has plenty of space to add extra racks for more storage.
+This small trailer was created with backroads and trails in mind and has plenty of space to add an extra luggage rack for additional storage space.
 If all that wasn’t enough, the name comes from the character from “The Good, The Bad, and The Ugly.”

 7. Livin Lite Quicksilver Tent Trailer